kandodev/kandodev.github.io/index.md

 This is part of a collection of all my personal notes made available online!
 The structure of this website loosely follows the [Johnny Decimal](https://johnnydecimal.com/) system.
 You can peruse the meta sections for more details about the website/author!
 This is stored entirely using markdown and rendered using [docsify](https://docsify.js.org/#/).

-The notes are in a transition state from a previous pkm that contained everything from personal stuff to work stuff and everything in between.
+The notes are in a transition state from a previous pkm that contained everything from personal stuff to work stuff and everything in between so might have gaps.

 ## Areas